Cyb3r-Jak3/common-python/README.md

 # Python common

-This is common python code that I just between programs
+This is common python code that I use between my programs